Wayne Shorter/Weather Report

 Footprints Live!
 (2002)

-A quartet with drummer Brian Blade, pianist Danilo Perez and bassist John Pattitucci.
+In 2000, Shorter put together a quartet, which (as of 2019) has remained intact ever since: drummer Brian Blade, pianist Danilo Perez and bassist John Pattitucci.

 Produced by Shorter.